 The WP team has announced that they plan to add a REST API to the CMS.
 This new technology will improve WP’s built-in XML-RPC interface and will allow WordPress developers to create, read, update, and delete data in pages, posts, comments, users, taxonomies and more, via simple HTTP requests.

 WP Launches Plugin To Support Google’s Accelerated Mobile Pages (AMP).
-This is a new open source initiative spearheaded by Google to dramatically improve performance of the mobile web.
+This is a new open source initiative spearheaded by Google to dramatically improve the performance of the mobile web.